 Selected interns will arrange their start/end dates directly with their host institutions.
 Most institutions have some flexibility in scheduling, although a few will need their interns to start by a certain date.

-Recipients are required to write a 6-8 page report on their summer experience, attend a dinner with the fellowship donors, and give an oral presentation on campus the following fall.
+Recipients are required to complete a survey and evaluation of their summer experience, attend a dinner with the fellowship donors, and give an oral presentation on campus the following fall.
 Academic credit for these internships may be available on an individual basis through the office of the Assistant Dean for Academic Resources.

 Applications will be reviewed by a faculty selection committee looking for: